 - The Veterans Administration determines a need for vocational rehabilitation to overcome the handicap.

 Eligibility is for 12 years following discharge.
 Certain circumstances warrant an extension as determined by the VA.

-Generally eligible are survivors of deceased veterans, or permanently and totally (100%) disable veterans, as a result of a service-connected disability or an individual on active duty who has been listed for a total of more than 90 days as missing in actions.
+Generally eligible are survivors of deceased veterans, permanently and totally (100%) disabled veterans, as a result of a service-connected disability, or an individual on active duty who has been listed for a total of more than 90 days as missing in actions.
 Other categories may apply.